 So, there’s a lot more to know about hot tubs and weight.
 And we didn’t even cover (yet) inflatable hot tubs which will also weigh a lot when full.
 Not only is a hot tub heavy, but you might find it quite difficult to end up moving them as well.
 So if you’re curious about the weight, and how to move a hot tub, please pay close attention.

-This can make it hard to move, hard to transport, and hard to work with.
-Luckily, we’ll be showing you how much hot tubs weigh (by size), and how you should go about moving them as well.
+Luckily, we’ll be showing you how much hot tubs weigh, both the dry weight of the hot tub and the total weight of the hot tub, and how you should go about moving them as well.

 Hot tub weights by size and capacity

 Here’s a handy chart showing an estimate of each of those and how much they weigh (roughly) empty, full, and at capacity with occupants:

 |Type of Hot Tub||Dry Weight of the Hot Tub||With Water Weight||With People & Water Weight|

 |Small 2-3 person hot tubs||600 lbs||2,575 lbs||3,000 lbs|

 |Medium 4-5 person hot tubs||750 lbs||3,700 lbs||4,420 lbs|

 |Large 6-8 person hot tubs||800 lbs||4,300 lbs||5,500 lbs|

 The weight of a hot tub is entirely dependent on its capacity.